-Providers who furnish medical information to attorneys, insurers, or anyone else must obtain a 3" x 3" ANNOTATION STAMP and must ensure that all outgoing medical information bears the stamp, which notifies the receiver that services have been provided under Louisiana's Medicaid Program.
-A sample of this stamp is located on our web site along with the notification form.
+3 ANNOTATION STAMP and must ensure that all outgoing medical information bears the stamp, which notifies the receiver that services have been provided under Louisiana's Medicaid program.
+A sample of this stamp is located on the Louisiana Medicaid website along with the notification form.